89mpxf/flexmusic/README.md

 # FlexMusic
 FlexMusic is a lightweight alternative for other music backends used for Discord bot development.
 While still following a client-server model, FlexMusic takes a different approach by leaving the handling of audio streams themselves to the client, rather than handling audio streams within the server and passing them along to the client.
+The server instead opts to handle the data collection and API interactions necessary for music processing, and passes the data along to the client.
 This allows for a significant performance uplift and much higher stability than other backend options.

 Furthermore, the FlexMusic client integrates seemlessly alongside [pycord](https://github.com/Pycord-Development/pycord)'s Client/Bot event loop, allowing for easy and performant deployment.
 The example code below demonstrates this integration.